Scroll to navigation

 The default is to use font set.

-If Xft is used, a comma-separated list of up to 10 fonts can be specified.
+If Xft is used, a comma-separated list of multiple fonts can be specified.
 The first entry is the default font.
-Any font defined here can then be selected in the status bar through the use of the markup sequence +@fn=n; where n is between 0 and 9.
+Any font defined here can then be selected in the status bar through the use of the markup sequence +@fn=n; where n is the font index counting from 0.

 Also note that dmenu(1) prior to 4.6 does not support Xft fonts.